-elipsLife own funds consist entirely of Tier 1 capital and amount to CHF 133.6 million (previous year CHF 164.4 million).
+elipsLife own funds consist entirely of Tier 1 and Tier 2 guarantee and amount to CHF 190.8 million (previous year CHF 133.6 million).

 Own funds are managed and steered on a quarterly basis (and on an ad-hoc basis in case of major events) with the objective to keep Solvency II ratio above regulatory required thresholds at any time.